What is a Michigan Business Insurance Policy

 - Damage that comes from settling, deterioration, contamination, or nuclear hazard will not be covered.

 - Water damage caused by flood or underground water, a separate policy may be needed to cover this damage.

 Michigan Business insurance endorsements to cover additional coverage:

 - Hired Auto

-Click Michigan business insurance agent for more information on how to protect your business from losses.
+Click the quote button to get a Michigan business insurance quote for more information on how to protect your business from losses.

-Finally, business insurance does not cover workers compensation if your employees are hurt on the job.
-A separate policy will be required if your business has employees.
-Please click our worker’s compensation link for more information on What is covered under a Michigan workers compensation policy.
+Finally, business insurance does not cover Worker’s Compensation if your employees get an injury on the job.
+Your business will need a separate policy if you have employees.
+Click the link for more information on the coverage under a Michigan worker’s compensation policy.